1,000 signatures reached

 Climate Change has caused, and is predicted to cause, a much greater risk of flooding and extreme weather.
 After the devastating floods of the Somerset Levels in 2013 Somerset County Council saw the terrible impact of climate change first hand.
 The Council recognises the potential impacts of climate change yet its pension fund invests £121,505,000 in the very fossil fuel companies that are causing climate change !
 Yes, 8.3% of the fund, the 10th highest % in the UK, invested in the problem !

 We can't afford to burn 80% of the world’s coal, oil and gas reserves if we want to keep climate change below the 2oC 'tipping point'.
-As governments begin to regulate more closely (as we hope they will do more in Paris in December), policy changes and oversupply of crude oil globally will see the value of fossil fuels plummet, reserves will become 'stranded assets' and the share price will drop.
+As governments begin to regulate more closely after the Paris COP agreement, cheaper renewables and oversupply of crude oil globally will see the value of fossil fuels plummet, reserves will become 'stranded assets' and the share price will drop.
 This makes investing in fossil fuels increasingly risky for all stakeholders.
 Financial experts, including the Bank of England, Goldman Sachs, Standard and Poor's and AXA, have warned of the economic risk that climate change policies pose to fossil fuel companies.
 Somerset County Council needs to be ahead of the curve to safeguard the future pensions of all its shareholders.

 Somerset County Council recognises that it must do whatever it can to tackle climate change and it has a responsibility to divest from an industry that jeopardises the future of our planet.
 Yet the short term financial gain that the Pension Fund Committee hopes to achieve comes at the risk of financial loss and a cost to people and planet.